hashicorp/terraform-provider-aws/website/docs/r/lb_target_group.html.markdown

 ~> **Note:** The Health Check parameters you can set vary by the `protocol` of the Target Group.
 Many parameters cannot be set to custom values for `network` load balancers at this time.
 See http://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_CreateTargetGroup.html for a complete reference.
 Keep in mind, that health checks produce actual requests to the backend.
 The underlying function is invoked when `target_type` is set to `lambda`.

 * `enabled` - (Optional) Whether health checks are enabled.
 Defaults to `true`.
-* `healthy_threshold` - (Optional) Number of consecutive health checks successes required before considering an unhealthy target healthy.
+* `healthy_threshold` - (Optional)  Number of consecutive health check successes required before considering a target healthy.
+The range is 2-10.
 Defaults to 3.
 * `interval` - (Optional) Approximate amount of time, in seconds, between health checks of an individual target.
-Minimum value 5 seconds, Maximum value 300 seconds.
-For `lambda` target groups, it needs to be greater as the `timeout` of the underlying `lambda`.
-Default 30 seconds.
+The range is 5-300.
+For `lambda` target groups, it needs to be greater than the timeout of the underlying `lambda`.
+Defaults to 30.
 * `matcher` (May be required) Response codes to use when checking for a healthy responses from a target.
 You can specify multiple values (for example, "200,202" for HTTP(s) or "0,12" for GRPC) or a range of values (for example, "200-299" or "0-99").
 Required for HTTP/HTTPS/GRPC ALB.
 Only applies to Application Load Balancers (i.e., HTTP/HTTPS/GRPC) not Network Load Balancers (i.e., TCP).
 * `path` - (May be required) Destination for the health check request.
 Required for HTTP/HTTPS ALB and HTTP NLB.
 Only applies to HTTP/HTTPS.
-* `port` - (Optional) Port to use to connect with the target.
-Valid values are either ports 1-65535, or `traffic-port`.
-Defaults to `traffic-port`.
+* `port` - (Optional) The port the load balancer uses when performing health checks on targets.
+Default is traffic-port.
 * `protocol` - (Optional) Protocol to use to connect with the target.
 Defaults to `HTTP`.
 Not applicable when `target_type` is `lambda`.
-* `timeout` - (Optional) Amount of time, in seconds, during which no response means a failed health check.
-For Application Load Balancers, the range is 2 to 120 seconds, and the default is 5 seconds for the `instance` target type and 30 seconds for the `lambda` target type.
-For Network Load Balancers, you cannot set a custom value, and the default is 10 seconds for TCP and HTTPS health checks and 5 seconds for HTTP health checks.
+* `timeout` - (optional) Amount of time, in seconds, during which no response from a target means a failed health check.
+The range is 2–120 seconds.
+For target groups with a protocol of HTTP, the default is 6 seconds.
+For target groups with a protocol of TCP, TLS or HTTPS, the default is 10 seconds.
+For target groups with a protocol of GENEVE, the default is 5 seconds.
+If the target type is lambda, the default is 30 seconds.
-* `unhealthy_threshold` - (Optional) Number of consecutive health check failures required before considering the target unhealthy.
-For Network Load Balancers, this value must be the same as the `healthy_threshold`.
+* `unhealthy_threshold` - (Optional) Number of consecutive health check failures required before considering a target unhealthy.
+The range is 2-10.
 Defaults to 3.

 ### stickiness